Ilocos Sur: Inhabitants

 Ilocos Sur is inhabited mostly by Ilocanos belonging to the third largest ethnic group of Austronesian origin.
-A Spanish chronicler wrote that “the people are very simple, domestic and peaceful, large of body and very strong.
-“They are highly civilized.
-They are a most clean race, especially the women in their homes which they keep very neat and clean.”
+A Spanish chronicler wrote that "the people are very simple, domestic and peaceful, large of body and very strong.
+"They are highly civilized.
+They are a most clean race, especially the women in their homes which they keep very neat and clean."

 Miguel de Loarca records around 1582 that the Ilocanos are intelligent as the Zambaleños for they are farmers.
 The main occupation of the people is agriculture.

-Father Juan de Medina noted in 1630 that the natives are ‘the humblest and most tractable known and lived in nest and large settlements'.
+Father Juan de Medina noted in 1630 that the natives are 'the humblest and most tractable known and lived in nest and large settlements'.

+Language

+Ilocano is the main language of the native majority in the province, with neighboring La Union recognized it as an official language since 2012.
+It became widespread in neighboring regions of Cagayan Valley (Region II), Cordillera Administrative Region and major parts of Central Luzon (Region III)—where Ilocanos settled—as a lingua franca among respective Ilocano and non-Ilocano residents.
+Ilocano is also recognized as a minority language in Mindoro, Palawan and Mindanao (particularly in some areas in Soccsksargen), where Ilocanos had have been significant residents since the early 20th century.
+It is a third most widely spoken language in the Philippines, estimating 11 million speakers as of 2022.
+The language has many speakers overseas, including the American states of California and Hawaii.
+Filipino/Tagalog and English are also spoken and understood in the region, utilized in business, education and media.

 Religion

 The province is predominantly Roman Catholic with 75% of population adherence.
-Aglipayan Church is also a considerable large minority with a 20% adherence.
-Other religious beliefs are represented by other Christian Churches such as Baptist, Iglesia ni Cristo, Methodist, Seventh-day Adventist, other Evangelical Christians as well as Muslims.
+Aglipayan Church is also a considerable a minority with a 5% adherence.
+Other religious beliefs are represented by other Christian Churches such as Baptist and Iglesia ni Cristo wherein the largest minority has 80 plus lokal or kapilyas and barangay chapels built in the province with 8% adherence as of the mid year 2024 the church has 2 subdivided districts(Candon City and Ilocos Sur In Northern portion) in the province, Methodist, Seventh-day Adventist, and other Evangelical Christians, as well as Muslims.